DMASCoreDeclan/PP5-Pharmacy/README.md

  - Mention Waterford City, Waterford, Ireland
  - A Weekly Change – Edit/Add/Remove Product, Edit/Add/Remove Article, Add Newsletter
  - Link to Irish Pharmacy Page, Pharmacy Advertising Guidelines, Owners LinkedIn.
 LinkedIn to Phelans Pharmacy, Social Media
- - In Products, link to product Brand and the Product name.
+ - In Products/Services/Articles links to product Brand and the Product name.
 Have an Article on the Brands you stock,
- - In Product Detail place the Brand Name and Product Name in the TITLE
+ - In Products/Services/Articles detail place the Brand Name and Products/Services/Articles Name in the TITLE
  - BOLD Brand Names
  - Make sure product details have title=”” and alt=”” wherever possible
  - Make the UX and content appealing to a human Google Rater